-PROCEDURE CONSENT nereby authorize and such assistants as he/she may designate, to perform the illowing operation or procedure: TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo r acu ute ischemic stroke.
-LAY DESCRIPTION Give clot-dissolving medication thro ough an IV to dissolve the clot which is causing a stroke. has discussed with me the information briefly sum nmarized below: BENEFITS Thrombolytic medication is a treatment that In studies, if these drugs were given less that had a good outcome.
-In patients who did not go help one person have a better outcome.
-If these drugs were given between three and drugs had a good outcome, and 30% of patient drug to help one person have a better outcome.
-Patients who receive this drug within three his survival.
-Patients who receive this drug between three of disability-free survival. an thi get the d four nts w ne. nours tree hours after the stroke started, 33% of phrombolytic drugs, 23% got better.
-Ten peour and a half hours after the stroke started, who didn't get the drug also got better.
-Two sof the stroke starting have a 10% increase ople would have to get the drug to 35% of patients given thrombolytic enty people would have to get the e in chance of disability-free In a large study of stroke patients, 6.8% of the compared to 1.3% of those stroke patients who person have bleeding in their brain.
-Among all people given this drug, 2% die from the compared to the compar no did d not receive the drug.
-If we give this drug RISKS OF NOT HAVING THE PROCEDURE Higher risk of developing permanent, disabli ng st troke symptoms.
-ALTERNATIVE TREATMENTS No other treatments available at this facility.
-C Only i monitoring symptoms and rehabilitation.
+PROCEDURE CONSENT I hereby authorize following operation or procedure : and such assistants as he/she r nay designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo r acu acute ischemic stroke.
+LAY DESCRIPTION Give clot-dissolving medication thro ough an IV to dissolve the clot which is causing a stroke. has discussed with me the information briefly sum nmarized below: BENEFITS Thrombolytic medication is a treatment that may restore blood flow to the brain.
+In studies, if these drugs were given less than three hours after the stroke started, 33% of patients given thrombolytic drugs had a good outcome.
+In patients who did not get thrombolytic drugs, 23% got better.
+Ten people would have to get the drug to help one person have a better outcome.
+If these drugs were given between three and four and a half hours after the stroke started, 35% of patients given thrombolytic drugs had a good outcome, and 30% of patients who didn't get the drug also got better.
+Twenty people would have to get the drug to help one person have a better outcome.
+Patients who receive this drug within three hours of the stroke starting have a 10% increase in chance of disability-free survival.
+Patients who receive this drug between three and four and a half hours from the stroke starting have a 5% increase in chance of disability-free survival. • In a large study of stroke patients, 6.8% of them had bleeding in their brain after receiving thrombolytic drugs for stroke, compared to 1.3% of those stroke patients who did not receive the drug.
+If we give this drug 18 times, it will probably make one (some, but not all) person have bleeding in their brain. • Among all people given this drug, 2% die from a hemorrhage.
+RISKS OF NOT HAVING THE PROCEDURE • Higher risk of developing permanent, disabli troke symptoms.
+ALTERNATIVE TREATMENTS No other treatments available at this facility. monitoring symptoms and rehabilitation.
 Patient signature: Printed name: Date and time: Witness signature: Printed name: Date and time: Physician signature: Printed name: Date and time: Witness signature: Printed name: